EDUCBA

 • Hbase Snapshot:

-They allow us to take a copy of a table and exporting it to another cluster.
-It can be stored in IBM Cloud Object storage.
+They allow us to take a copy of a table and export it to another cluster.
+IBM Cloud Object Storage is a suitable option for storing it.

 Example: base org.apache.hadoop.hbase.mapreduce.Export test cos://mysql.my